xshaonrc/xshaonrc.github.io/_pages/about.md

 Adjunct Professor\
 [Department of Biochemistry, Microbiology and Immunology](https://www2.uottawa.ca/faculty-medicine/biochemistry-microbiology-immunology)\
 Faculty of Medicine, [University of Ottawa](https://www2.uottawa.ca/en)\
-Ottawa, Ontario, Canada K1H 8M5
+Ottawa, Ontario, Canada K1H 8M5\
+Email: xshao2@uottawa.ca

 I have opportunities open for students interested in doing Masters or Ph.D in areas related to AI in biological systems and computational epigonomics.
 These positions will be co-supervised with Canadian university professors.
 Please email me if interested.